BitcoinDesign/Guide/guide/daily-spending-wallet/landing-page.md

 # Daily spending wallet

-This section is an in-depth design exploration of a bitcoin-only, non-custodial, mobile lightning-first, wallet for on-the-go payments.
+This section is an in-depth design exploration of a bitcoin wallet for on-the-go payments.
+It focuses are on:

+- Bitcoin-only
+- Non-custodial
+- Mobile
+- Lightning first

 Imagine a product which tries to solve the problem of quickly and easily sending smaller amounts of money to friends and family, or paying for [small purchases]({{ '/guide/designing-products/personal-finance/#day-to-day-spending' | relative_url }}).
 Ease and speed of use will be important as usage is likely to be on mobile devices and on the go.
 Users are not expected to be well-versed in bitcoin technology or advanced private key management, making it reasonable to worry more about self-inflicted loss than theft.